morcen/redo/README.md

 4. Choose whether the list should refresh daily
 5. Start adding todos to your list

-### Daily Recreation Feature - The re:do Advantage
+### Daily Recreation Feature - The Re:do Advantage
 **Why this changes everything:**
 - **Set It and Forget It**: Mark lists as `refresh_daily: true` and never think about recreating tasks again
 - **Habit Formation Made Easy**: Perfect for building consistent daily routines without the friction